radius-project/docs/docs/content/author-apps/resource-schema/core-schema/httproute/index.md

 ---
 ## Overview

 An `HttpRoute` resources defines HTTP communication between two services.
-They can be used to define both one-way communication, as well as cycles of communication between services.
+They can be used to define both one-way communication and cycles of communication between services.

 <img src="networking-cycles.png" style="width:400px" alt="Diagram of Radius service-to-service networking with cycles" /><br />